 As parents we look forward to milestones like introducing baby to their first foods and watching them take their first steps—but for some reason, potty training doesn't exactly incite the same feelings of excitement.

 Part of this is undoubtedly the mess.
-But another part is that toileting is one of the few things that children are in complete control of.
+But another part is that toileting is one of the few things that children are in complete control of, plus you have to learn how to potty train.
 You cannot force your child to use the toilet (and you shouldn't try!).

 Because children are in control of whether or not they use the toilet, the language you use with your child is very important.
 The goal is to empower them and their growing desire for independence, without starting a power struggle or inadvertently causing feelings of shame or failure.